Pssst! In today’s post, I’m going to let you in on a little secret…

 ✨ Presence Under Pressure: How to communicate with clarity and confidence, no matter the stakes. ✨

 ✔️ how to manage your mindset and respond to pressure on a physiological level.

 ✔️ the best way to signal the qualities you want others to see in you.

 ✔️ how to tailor your message so it lands every time.

 ✔️ and so much more…

 Then this could be just what you need!
 But don’t take it from me, here’s what Presence Under Pressure alumna Nora had to say about her experience.

 Sound like just what you’re looking for?
 I’d love to chat with you!

-Now I want to know: what does ‘don’t show up to prove, show up to improve’ mean to you?
+Now reflect: what does ‘don’t show up to prove, show up to improve’ mean to you?
 And how can you use it in your life to make sure your SSG doesn’t get the best of you?
-Leave a comment below, I’d love to know!

 In the meantime, thank you for all you show up to improve—in your work, in your life, and all of the places in between!
 We need your gifts now more than ever.